awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-imagebuilder-imagepipeline.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Schedule`  <a name="cfn-imagebuilder-imagepipeline-schedule"></a>
 The schedule of the image pipeline\.
-A schedule configures how often and when a pipeline will automatically create a new image\.
+A schedule configures how often and when a pipeline automatically creates a new image\.
 *Required*: No
 *Type*: [Schedule](aws-properties-imagebuilder-imagepipeline-schedule.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)